mobarski/ai-bricks-v4/README.md

 This project is similar in scope to [aisuite](https://github.com/andrewyng/aisuite), but with the following differences:

 - stronger support for local model servers (tabbyAPI, KoboldCpp, LMStudio, Ollama, ...)
+- ability to record requests and responses (sqlite) and generate usage reports from them
 - more pythonic interface (nested dictionaries)
 - configuration driven approach (yaml + jinja2)
-- ability to record requests and responses (sqlite)
 - minimal dependencies (requests, yamja)

 ## Example